Sovereign-Labs/sovereign-sdk/module-system/sov-modules-macros/README.md

 1. The `DispatchQuery`: Derives the `sov-modules-api::DispatchQuery` implementation for the underlying type.
 1. The `MessageCodec`: Adds message serialization/deserialization functionality to the underlying type.

+The definitions of the above traits can be found here [sov-modules-api](../sov-modules-api/README.md)

 Example of usage:

 ```rust